shansiddi/Meteorology-/README.md

 <b>Introduction</b><br>

 The latest year of data was downloaded from the OOI of Oregon Shelf Surface Mooring and Oregon Offshore Surface Mooring [1].
 The bulk meterology instrument package was selected.
 The bulk meterology instrument package characterizes weather conditions above the sea surface.
 Wind speed and rain rate were analyzed over the course of a year for the two locations.
+Oregon shelf surface mooring was at 44.6393 degrees North and 124.304 degrees West.
+Oregon offshore surface mooring was at 44.3811 degrees North and 124.956 degrees West.
+The distance between the two sites was 59.14 kilometers.

 Problem 1) For each site, plot wind speed (in m/s) and rain rate (in mm/hr) Find these time windows: when it is windy and rainy, when it is rainy but not windy, when it is windy but not rainy, when it is not windy not rainy.
 Show each time period on your plot (for example, use different colors and have a legend to show which region each color represents)